 To open these guides, click on the document.

-Here are some links to websites that you may find helpful during the Starstruck Season.
-Included is a database of every VEX team, the VEX Robotics community forum, the VEX Robotics website, the Starstruck competition resources, and the RECF Online Challenges.
+Here are some links to websites that you may find helpful during the Change Up.
+Included is a database of every VEX team, the VEX Robotics community forum, the VEX Robotics website, the Change Up competition resources.